The 8 Best Meal Prep Containers for Quick and Easy Meals, According to Customers

 BPA-free plastic containers only become unsafe when they're cracked; then it's time to throw them out, says Koren.
 Personally, Koren says she prefers plastic because they're more budget-friendly, lighter, and easier to carry around.
 "They're also easier to store and if you drop them, they won't break!"

 However, glass is ideal if you're frequently reheating meals in the oven, she adds.
 You don't need to transfer your food to a new container to reheat it, the way you need to with plastic.
 Bonus: They're also less likely than plastic to stain, says Koren.

-Stainless steel is also an option (it's actually Kourtney Kardashian's meal-prep container material of choice), but it can be a pricier (and non-microwave-friendly) choice.
+Stainless steel is also an option, but it can be a pricier (and non-microwave-friendly) choice.

 "With six containers, you can do five lunches or a couple lunches and dinners for the week," she explains.
 If you're planning to prep three meals a day for five days, though, you might want to consider grabbing a few more.
-(Heads up: Here's how to pick the perfect meal-prep recipe.)
+(Related: The Beginner's Guide to Bodybuilding Meal Prep and Nutrition)

 "Start with cheaper containers because it might take some time to figure out which size is best," suggests Koren.
-"I started with 40-oz containers, which were way too big.
-Now I use 25-oz (about 3 cups) containers and they're perfect.
+"I started with 40-ounce containers, which were way too big.
+Now I use 25-ounce (about 3 cups) containers and they're perfect.
 You have to experiment to find the best size for you!"
-(If you're just getting started, read up on these meal-prep mistakes to avoid for faster, healthier, and better food.)
+(Related: 11 Freezer Meal Prep Hacks You Need to Try)

 Not all containers have the same rules for reheating, washing, and freezing.
 "When you're buying containers, it will say on the package how to wash them properly and if they can be frozen," says Koren.
 The package should also explain which heat methods are safe.